VIRUS DIARY: Sweden stayed open. I stayed at home.

 Dazzling sunshine in the courtyard belies the anxious parallel life I’ve been living.
 I wonder if now, perhaps, I’ll feel less out of place.

 Virus Diary, an occasional feature, showcases the coronavirus saga through the eyes of Associated Press journalists around the world.
-Phelan Chatterjee is an AP video producer usually based in London.
+Follow Phelan Chatterjee, an AP video producer usually based in London, on Twitter at http://twitter.com/PhelanChatterj.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.